-When kids are in a meltdown and the behaviors are going full force, try some of these techniques to help kids calm down and move out of a harmful or ineffective status.
+When kids are in a meltdown mode and the behaviors are going full force, try some of these techniques to help kids calm down and move out of a harmful or ineffective status.
 Meltdowns are oftentimes a result of sensory systems that aren’t quite right, causing an overload of sensations.

 When the body is so overwhelmed or underwhelmed by sensory input, it turns to meltdown mode.

-What does a meltdown look like?
+What does meltdown mode look like?

 Meltdowns look like different things to different kids:

-For another child, it might be fleeing or bolting.
+- For another child, it might be fleeing or bolting.

-For another child, a meltdown might look like screaming or hurtful actions.
+- For another child, a meltdown might look like screaming or hurtful actions.

-Still another child might be quiet and hum to block out sensory input.
+- Still another child might be quiet and hum to block out sensory input.

 Meltdown Tricks and Tips